errhythm/errhythm.github.io/content/projects/Pathways.md

 Pathways of Learning is a blog created by Dr. Santosh Sali, an educator and organizational behavior enthusiast.
 The blog focuses on his insights into business planning, teaching, and his passion for books, including book reviews.

 Dr. Santosh approached me to migrate the blog from Blogger to WordPress, aiming to preserve its minimalist design while incorporating new features such as a "Currently Reading" tab, a reading challenge widget, and a "Post of the Week" section.
 The goal was to keep the site simple, content-focused, and easy to navigate.
 In the redesign, the priority was to introduce dynamic functionalities without cluttering the minimalist aesthetic.
-I implemented a responsive layout across devices using TailwindCSS, ensuring that readers could access content on desktops, tablets, and smartphones with ease.
+I implemented a responsive layout across devices using CSS media queries, ensuring that readers could access content on desktops, tablets, and smartphones with ease.
 Features like the reading challenge widget and random post function were added to boost engagement, while the "Currently Reading" tab integrated Santosh’s Goodreads account, automatically updating with his latest book selections.
 The migration involved resolving challenges with content formatting, categorization, and rebuilding the tag cloud to mimic Blogger’s original functionality.

 ![Main page](/images/projects/Pathways1.png)